 This house, and presumably the main addition, was built for one of the two wives of John Frank Allred.
 He married two sisters, Mary K. and Sarah E. Bunnell.
 The main Allred house is located just to the north in the same block (lot 3).
 John Frank Allred, an early schoolteacher, taught the Spring City scholars in what today is called "The Old Rock School House," or the "Endowment House."
 The lot was originally deeded to Reuben W. Allred, Jr. in 1870.
 David H. Allred bought the lot in 1877 for \$13.
 John Frank Allred bought the land from David H. Allred in 1877 for \$85 (both 1877 transactions were in January).
 John F. Allred bought lots 2 and 3 in block 2 around 1877-1878.
 The first section of this house was a one-room adobe unit, which now comprises the north wing on the present appearance sometime around 1900 when the gabled one and a half story section was added to the south.
 This addition process transformed the house into the "L" plan structure, a common one in Sanpete County.
 Other additions have been attached to the property.

+15. A

-Eugene Allred House 15.
-A 291 South 200 East Construction Date: 1880
+Eugene Allred House

+291 South 200 East Construction Date: 1880

 This house is significant as a rather typical brick builders pattern book design employed extensively in Utah during the late 19th Century.
 The lot first claimed by Springtown School District in 1869.
-The Mayor's deed went, however, to Joseph T. Ellis in 1876.
+The mayor's deed went, however, to Joseph T. Ellis in 1876.
 Ellis built a two-room stone house on the lot after 1876.
 Spring City acquired the land via a tax sale in 1892 and in 1893, the lot was sold to Eugene Allred, town marshal.
 He tore down the stone dwelling and built this fashionable house in its place.
 The house has been altered with the addition of a new porch and aluminum siding on the southwest corner.
 Sarah Pedersen owns both the home and the old jail.

+15. B

-15. B Old Jail 291 South 200 East Construction Date: 1874
+Old Jail 291 South 200 East

+Construction Date: 1874

 This stone building served as the town jail from 1874 to 1899.
 This small stone building is essentially a cabin type structure.
 The square plan has a three-opening, window/door/window façade.
 A single wooden lintel beam supports all three openings of the former jail.

-16. Old Spring City Cemetery First East between Second & Third North Construction Date: 1850's and 1860's
+Old Spring City (Pioneer) Cemetery 16.
+First East between Second & Third North Construction Date: 1850's and 1860's

-The "newer" cemetery, west of town, was begun in 1869 when space became drastically reduced in the city limits and Indian problems became less of a threat.
-A new fence was constructed in 1999.
-A Daughters of the Utah Pioneers (DUP) monument is located here (above).
-Be certain to read the words on the DUP Monument The cemetery is located on a back lot on block 44.
+The cemetery is located on a back lot on block 44.
 The old cemetery site was utilized by Spring City residents into the late 1860's.
 The cemetery contains the headstones of several men killed in the Indian Wars.
 Many of the stones are hand carved and contain interesting local headstone motifs and designs.
 James R. Allred, 1827-1871, a Mormon Battalion veteran, and Isaac Allred, 1788-1870, brother of James Allred, are buried in this cemetery.
 Many children are buried here, but the wooden headstones have disappeared.

-17. City Hall
+The "newer" cemetery, west town, was begun in 1869 when space became drastically reduced in the city limits and Indian problems became less of a threat.
+A new fence was constructed in 1999.
+A Daughters of the Utah Pioneers (DUP) monument is located here (above).
+Be certain to read the words on the DUP Monument.

-46 North Main

-Construction Date: 1874
+City Hall 46 North Main Construction Date: 1874